HL7/smart-health-cards-and-links/input/pagecontent/cards-specification.md

 <p></p>

-### Requests for Comment (RFCs)
+### Historical Requests for Comment (RFCs)

-This [RFC page](https://github.com/smart-on-fhir/health-cards/tree/main/rfcs) in the SMART Health Cards GitHub contains RFCs related to SMART Health Cards.
+For historical reference, past Requests for Comments related to SMART Health Cards can be found on this [RFC page](https://github.com/smart-on-fhir/health-cards/tree/main/rfcs) in the SMART Health Cards GitHub.

 <p></p>